-If you have received an interview invite to the prestigious Kellogg School of Management, then congratulations!
+If you have received an interview invite to Northwestern University’s prestigious Kellogg School of Management, then congratulations!
 Kellogg has historically been known as a program that really focuses on admitting “real people,” and thus, is one of the few top MBA programs that strives to interview every candidate.
-The program has long been known for its strong student community and this thorough interview process goes a long way in determining if potential candidates can make the cut in this area.
+The program has long been known for its strong student community and this thorough MBA interview process goes a long way in determining if potential candidates can make the cut in this area.

 This is business school, after all.
 Kellogg is looking for the best and the brightest, so it is important to project that you can hang academically, as well as bring a diverse point of view to the classroom.
 Utilizing professional anecdotes here can certainly do the trick, but the structure and style of your communication can also go a long way here.
+Aside from sharing achievements at school and at work, communicating in an organized and structured way rather than rambling along would greatly help.
+Make it easier for the interviewer by listing and recapping key points, such as “the 3 biggest reasons I want to do my MBA at Kellogg…”.
+Invest time practicing yourself or even better with a partner (you can also consider hourly Veritas Prep admissions consulting packages to help focus on this) to deliver expected responses to prompts, such as why an MBA at Kellogg, your key strengths, and post-MBA goals.

 Problem Solving Skills